 Nondegree applicants must submit the following to the Office of Research and Graduate Affairs in the College of Veterinary Medicine in addition to the Graduate School's requirements.

 A: This program is now the only master of science program offered in the College of Veterinary Medicine.
-The Master of Comparative Biomedical Sciences emphasizes interdisciplinary research that integrates multiple disciplines and approaches.
+The Master of Science in Comparative Biomedical Sciences emphasizes interdisciplinary research that integrates multiple disciplines and approaches.
 Any faculty member in the College of Veterinary Medicine, who is also a member of the Graduate Faculty, can mentor students in this program.

 A: Admission to the Master of Avian Health and Medicine or Master of Food Animal Medicine requires a DVM degree.
 These programs are focused on clinical aspects of avian or food animal medicine.
-The Master of Avian Health and Medicine is also and online program only.
-The Master of Comparative Biomedical Sciences is a research-based training program that is available to students with a BS or BA degree; a DVM is not required.
+The Master of Avian Health and Medicine is also an online program only.
+The Master of Science in Comparative Biomedical Sciences is a research-based training program that is available to students with a BS or BA degree; a DVM is not required.

 Q: What is holding up my application?
 Why have I not heard back yet?